 UEX's fundamental goal is to remain one of the leading global uranium and cobalt explorers and to advance our portfolio of Athabasca Basin uranium and cobalt deposits and discoveries through the development stage to the production stage.
 Since being listed on the Toronto Stock Exchange in 2002, UEX has pursued exploration on a diversified portfolio of prospective uranium projects in three areas within the Athabasca Basin in Saskatchewan, Canada.
 The Company is focusing its main efforts on four advanced projects, three in the eastern Athabasca Basin and one in the western Athabasca Basin.
-Eastern Athabasca Basin advanced uranium projects include the Horseshoe and Raven Project ("Horseshoe-Raven", formerly a part of the Hidden Bay Project) that hosts the Horseshoe and Raven Deposits and the 45% owned Christie Lake Project ("Christie Lake") that hosts the Paul Bay, Ken Pen, and Ōrora Deposits and for which the Company has entered into an Option Agreement to earn up to a 70% interest.
+Eastern Athabasca Basin advanced uranium projects include the Horseshoe and Raven Project ("Horseshoe-Raven", formerly a part of the Hidden Bay Project) that hosts the Horseshoe and Raven Deposits and the 60% owned Christie Lake Project ("Christie Lake") that hosts the Paul Bay, Ken Pen, and Ōrora Deposits.
 The eastern Athabasca Basin advanced cobalt project is the 100%-owned West Bear Cobalt-Nickel Deposit ("West Bear", formerly part of the Hidden Bay Project), that hosts the West Bear Cobalt-Nickel Zone and the West Bear Uranium Deposit.
 The western Athabasca Basin advanced project is the 49.1% owned Shea Creek Project ("Shea Creek") that hosts the Kianna, Anne, Colette and 58B Deposits.

-Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the year ended December 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)